janekx21/bachelor-thesis/chapters/ba.typ

 them. @code:backend contains the complete backend model; witch is more or less the server's whole state.
-It contains the connected client (just one), the reused parser, the opened documents and a setting for which position encoding to use (some editors don't suppot UTF-8).
+It contains the connected client (just one), the reused parser, the opened documents and a setting for which position encoding to use (some editors don't support UTF-8).

 #figure(caption: "Backend model of the language server")[
 ```rust